xiaohan2012/cv-web/cover-letter.md

 Dear Goodfire Team,

 I am writing to express my strong interest in the Research Engineer position at Goodfire.
 Your mission to build safe and trustworthy AI systems deeply resonates with my passion and background.

 I believe I would be an excellent fit for this role based on the following:

-## Mission Alignment
+## Mission alignment

 My personal philosophy is to become a responsible person — for myself, my family, my community, and our society.
 As an ML professional, I want to take the responsibility in promoting safety and trustworthiness in the next generation of AI systems.